GSHOT: Few-shot Generative Modeling of Labeled Graphs: Experiments

 \subsection{Experimental setup}

 \textbf{Datasets}: Since our focus is on \textit{domain-agnostic labeled} graph generative modeling, we show the effectiveness of our proposed approach using datasets from diverse domains.
 Moreover, in our experiments, we use target datasets having significantly low volumes of available graphs in comparison to other works in literature \cite{goyal2020graphgen,graphrnn,gram,gran}.
-Table ~\ref{tab:datasets} summaries the different datasets.
-Further details on semantics of the datasets are present in App.~\ref{app:dataset-desc}.
+Table ~\ref{tab:datasets} in App. ~\ref{app:dataset-desc} summaries the different datasets.
+Further details on semantics of the datasets are also present in App.~\ref{app:dataset-desc}.

-\textbf{Train-test splits:} We next briefly describe the train-test split of our datasets.
+\textbf{Train-test splits:} We briefly describe our datasets' train-test split.

 \begin{itemize} \item \textbf{Biological Domain:} Each enzyme in the Enzyme dataset\cite{bogwartenzymes} belongs to one of six classes, namely EC1, EC2, EC3, EC4, EC5, EC6.
-We treat enzymes in EC1, EC2, EC4, EC5, EC6 as auxiliary datasets and EC3 as our target dataset, which consists of $100$ enzymes.
+We treat enzymes in EC1, EC2, EC4, EC5, EC6 as auxiliary datasets and EC3 as our target dataset, which consists of $100$ enzymes. \footnote{In Sec.~\ref{app:sim_tar_aux} in Appendix we find similarity of target datasets with auxiliary datasets and show impact of performance of \namemodel using different auxiliary datasets having different similarity. }

 \item \textbf{Chemical Domain:} We use anti-cancer screen datasets \textit{Yeast}, \textit{Breast}, and \textit{Lung} as auxiliary datasets for meta-training and use the two smallest chemical datasets of \textit{AIDS-CA} and \textit{Leukemia-Active} as our target set.